texfaq/texfaq.github.io/FAQ-letterspace.md

 is described in [another question](./FAQ-underline.html).)

-Possibly the 'ultimate' in this field is the [`microtype`](http://ctan.org/pkg/microtype), which uses the micro-typography capabilities of current PDFTeX to provide a `\textls` command, which operates according to parameters declared in a `\SetTracking` command.  [`Microtype`](http://ctan.org/pkg/Microtype)'s 'tracking' facility expands the natural spacing of the font itself,
+Possibly the 'ultimate' in this field is the [`microtype`](http://ctan.org/pkg/microtype), which uses the micro-typography capabilities of current pdfTeX to provide a `\textls` command, which operates according to parameters declared in a `\SetTracking` command.  [`Microtype`](http://ctan.org/pkg/Microtype)'s 'tracking' facility expands the natural spacing of the font itself,